elvinatombender222/pushy/docs/TASKER.md

-Pushy as a web app and cannot trigger native push notifications.
+Pushy as a web app cannot trigger native push notifications.
 To work around this [Tasker](https://tasker.joaoapps.com/) on Android can be configured to receive **HTTP requests** from the Pushy server when a new notification is added.

 ### How It Works